AriaWu34/surface-code-benchmark-framework/README.md

 ---

+## Extensibility

+The modular architecture is designed to make the framework straightforward to extend with additional components, including:

+- additional decoding algorithms (e.g. Union-Find, belief propagation)
+- correlated and biased noise models
+- circuit-level simulations
+- additional simulation backends

+---

 ## Testing

 The project is continuously tested using GitHub Actions and currently includes

-- 107 automated unit tests
+- 104 automated unit tests
 - ~97% code coverage

 Run the complete test suite locally.